RaphaelSheikh/python-challenge/README.md

 - The greatest decrease in profits (date and amount) over the entire period

-Your analysis should align with the following results:
+My analysis should align with the following results:

 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/86d159f9-65ec-4f9b-827c-a4a237da4904)

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+In addition, my final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll Instructions
 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/5b1c4131-45be-4bf7-8541-12fbcad1ab80)

-In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
+In this Challenge, I am tasked with helping a small, rural town modernize its vote-counting process.

-You will be given a set of poll data called election_data.csv.
+I will be given a set of poll data called election_data.csv.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following values:
+My task was to create a Python script that analyzes the votes and calculates each of the following values:

 - The total number of votes cast